openreachtech/nounsdao-proposals/dynamic-auction-price/proposal.md

 - The increase in arbitrageurs will lead to a stagnation in NounsDAO by strategically opposing any proposals made during the first fork.
 - In order to continue the auctions while preventing the entry of arbitrageurs, we propose a contract to set the dynamic reserve price for NFT auctions at a value equal to or greater than the current pro-rata share of a single Noun = "the treasury at the start of the auction divided by the number of remaining NFTs."

+**Note**

 We propose this as a candidate proposal to start a discussion within the community.
 Any feedback is welcome.
 We will update the proposal documents [here](https://github.com/openreachtech/nounsdao-proposals).
 As for the future process, if there is enough support for adding a dynamic reserve price, we would like to update the candidate proposal and submit the implementation part as well.

 ## Structural Issues Facing NounsDAO
 ### What's Happening?